gbif/ssg-gb25/content/01_programme/en.md

 Time: 09:30-17:30
 Venue: Kilbride Suite, Kilkenny Ormonde Hotel

-This public symposium is a full-day event with talks from invited international and Irish guest speakers touching upon the loss of biodiversity at a global to a local level.
-The discussions will revolve around how data that is currently attained and collated at both scales is being used to investigate this worldwide issue and how it can furthermore provide the necessary information to inform policy and mobilize stakeholders in biodiversity conservation on the ground.
+This public symposium is a full-day event and will highlight some of the work that GBIF and its global network is doing to mobilise biodiversity data for research and to inform decision making for global biodiversity action.
+It will also showcase where data has been used as the regional, national and local levels to engage communities and improve knowledge of how biodiversity is changing.

 ### Friday 19 October 2018